top of page

 Tribe Amblypodiini

-Containing only one Afrotropical genus; Myrina which comprises three species Myrina sharpei, M. silenus and M.dermaptera .
+Containing only one Afrotropical genus; Myrina which comprises three species.

-All three have been recorded in Uganda with one so far being recorded at Semuliki; M. sharpei.
-The species M. silenus has been recorded in Fort Portal (Uganda), Ituri Forest and the Semliki Valley of the DRC so the absence of a record for Semuliki is unusual.
+Genus Myrina.
+All three have been recorded in Uganda with one so far being recorded at Semuliki: Myrina sharpei.
+The species Myrina silenus has been recorded in Fort Portal (Uganda), Ituri Forest and the DRC Semliki Valley of the DRC so a record would be expected at Semuliki.

 Tribe Iolaini